erezinman/jQueryCreate/README.md

 # jQueryCreate

+	'Why haven't anyone done this before?"
+		--Future You

 The jQuery creator plugin repository.
 Allows you to create your elements using the CSS selector syntax.

-	'Why haven't anyone done this before?"
-		--Future You
+Don't use javascript with different syntaxes when it comes to dynamic DOM element creation.
+Use the same syntax for element querying and creation.

+The jQueryCreate plugin is simple, intuitive and extremely useful.
+Just plug and play.

 ## Details
-Author: EZSlaver
+- Author: EZSlaver

-Date: 05.02.2013
+- Date: 05.02.2013

-Version: 0.9.0
+- Current Version: 0.9.0
+- License: MIT License

 ## Usage
 Add the plugin to your HTML page, and do this only after you add the jQuery reference.

 Now, you can use the $c() command to create your elements.

-The plugin doesn't support the 'style' plugin.
-At least, for now...
+The plugin doesn't support the 'style' attribute.
+Yet...

 ## Code Examples: